HomeIrrigation EngineeringWaterlogging: A complete Guide to Negative Effects of Waterlogging

 What is Waterlogging?

-According to wikipedia Waterlogging is a condition when the soil becomes full of water and does not have enough space for air.
+According to Wikipedia, Waterlogging is a condition where the soil becomes full of water and does not have enough space for air.
 This usually happens when the water table rises very close to the ground surface.
 Because of this, plant roots cannot get oxygen, which is essential for their growth.

 In short: